 How do you cut the mazes into the field?
 Over the last 10 years we have worked very closely with MazePlay.
 They are a family owned company from Idaho that not only cuts our maze but brings our ideas to life by creating the maze designs.
 Using a small garden tractor, rototiller, and GPS they are able to create the magnificent works of art.

 What is the best age group for this activity?
 Our corn maze is designed for people of all ages!
 It offers a great learning experience for younger kids by teaching map reading skills.
-Teens love trying to figure out who kidnapped Farmer Joe in "Farm Scene Investigation (FSI)".
+Teen's love trying to figure out who kidnapped Farmer Joe in "Farm Scene Investigation (FSI)".
 Adults get into challenging one another at who can find all the checkpoints first.
 Farm Pass option allows people to fully enjoy the fall season and take time doing the activity because you can come back as often as you'd like at no extra charge.

 Is there an age limit for doing the maze unchaperoned?
 Our corn maze is larger than you might be accustomed to if you have completed mazes at other locations.
 Due to the large size and level of difficulty, we require that children under 13 be accompanied by an adult.
 This is not only for the child's safety but also to deter destruction and rule breaking.
 We have a zero tolerance for destruction of property.

 What are the dates of operation Corn Maze?
 Every year we open the first Friday afterLabor Day and close October 31st.